rmordechay/jogson/README.md

 ## Design

 There are 3 structs that are important to know when working with the library
-* `JsonMapper` struct for generic JSON.
+* `jogson` struct for generic JSON.
 * `JsonObject` represents JSON object.
 * `JsonArray`  represents JSON array.

-#### JsonMapper
+#### jogson

-`JsonMapper` is a struct that holds JSON data and serves as a generic type for all possible JSON types.
+`jogson` is a struct that holds JSON data and serves as a generic type for all possible JSON types.
 It has `AsX` and `IsX` fields with which you can get the data and check the type, respectively.
-For example, if your data is a JSON object, you can call `JsonMapper.AsObject`, or if it's a string, `JsonMapper.AsString`.
+For example, if your data is a JSON object, you can call `jogson.AsObject`, or if it's a string, `jogson.AsString`.
 This struct is best used when you don't know the type at compile time and want to check it dynamically.
-In this case you can use `JsonMapper.IsArray`, `JsonMapper.IsString`, `JsonMapper.IsFloat`, etc.
+In this case you can use `jogson.IsArray`, `jogson.IsString`, `jogson.IsFloat`, etc.

 Note, in any case, `AsX` never returns nil, but always the zero value.
 If the underlying data is null, then `IsNull` will be set to true.

-`JsonMapper` is also returned in cases where the return type can be any JSON type.
-For example, `JsonArray.Elements()` returns a slice `[]JsonMapper` over which you can iterate or query specific elements.
-Other methods that return `JsonMapper` (instead of `JsonObject` or `JsonArray`) are `JsonObject.Values()`, `JsonObject.Get()`, `JsonArray.Get()`, `JsonArray.Find()` and more.
+`jogson` is also returned in cases where the return type can be any JSON type.
+For example, `JsonArray.Elements()` returns a slice `[]jogson` over which you can iterate or query specific elements.
+Other methods that return `jogson` (instead of `JsonObject` or `JsonArray`) are `JsonObject.Values()`, `JsonObject.Get()`, `JsonArray.Get()`, `JsonArray.Find()` and more.

 #### JsonObject